ZikaProject/LivingSystematicReview/index.md

 ## Welcome to our Living Systematic Review on COVID-19

-On this we explain how we set up a Living Systematic Review that can:
+On this website, we explain how we set up a *Living Systematic Review* that can:
 * Collect evidence from different sources
 * Deduplicates information according to different criteria
 * Moves information to a central database